MicrosoftDocs/azure-docs-powershell/latest_release_of_ResourceManager/AzureRM.Storage/Remove-AzureRmStorageAccountNetworkRule.md

 ```

 ### -VirtualNetworkRule
-The Array of VirtualNetworkRule objects to add to the NetworkRule Property.
+The Array of VirtualNetworkRule objects to remove from the NetWorkRule Property.

 ```yaml
 Type: Microsoft.Azure.Commands.Management.Storage.Models.PSVirtualNetworkRule[]